project-oak/oak/testing/oak_echo_raw_enclave_app/README.md

 # Oak Echo Raw

-Echo restricted binary that can be run under Restricted Kernel.
+Echo enclave application that can be run under Restricted Kernel.

 Echo binary receives a message as bytes, and sends back the same bytes, without interpreting them.